AdobeDocs/cc-everywhere/src/pages/guides/concepts/appconfig.md

  - Multi-Page Support
  - Callbacks
  - Template Type
-title: Understanding Editor AppConfig
+title: Editor Customization
 description: Learn about the configuration options available in Editor.AppConfig and how they affect the editor's behavior.
 contributors:
   - https://github.com/nimithajalal
 ---

-# Understanding Editor AppConfig
+# Editor Customization

 Editor.AppConfig provides a comprehensive set of configuration options to customize the editor's behavior and appearance.
 This guide explains each configuration option and its purpose.

 ## What is Editor.AppConfig?

 Editor.AppConfig is a configuration object that serves as the primary interface for customizing the editor's behavior.
 It provides a structured way to:

   - Control the editor's user interface
   - Manage file handling and publishing
   - Handle editor events
   - Customize user interactions

 ## Configuration Options Overview